jpf/jpf.github.io/_posts/2015-02-27-notes-on-art-and-fear.md

 ---
-title: Notes on Art & Fear
+title: Notes on the book "Art & Fear" by David Bayles & Ted Orland
-layout: book_notes
+layout: review
 ---

-# Notes on the book "Art & Fear" by David Bayles & Ted Orland

 Art & Fear is "a book about making art".
 It covers the long term strategies that the authors have seen in successful artists.